microsoft/MCW-Enterprise-class-networking/HOL/Before the lab.md

     ![Resource Manager is selected from the Select a deployment model drop-down list box.](images/Setup/image4.png "Select a deployment model ")

-5. Set the following configuration on the Basics tab, and choose **OK**
+5. Set the following configuration on the Basics tab, and choose **OK**:

     -   Name: **LABVM**